 Helen is the link Careers Adviser for the Department of Sociology, Department of Physics and the Department of Electrical and Electronic Engineering.

 Vicky is the link Careers Adviser for the Guildford School of Acting, the Department of Music & Media and the Department of Nutritional Sciences.
 Vicky also leads on the delivery of the Employability Award supporting students in enhancing their employability skills.

 Careers Advisers for postgraduate researcher students and Early Career Researchers

-Hayley works closely with the Doctoral College and Researcher Development Programme team, to support doctoral researchers from FHMS and FEPS with their careers – exploring and deciding which career paths to follow; recognising and enhancing employability skills; making effective applications and succeeding at interviews.
+Fiona and Hayley are in a jobshare and work closely with the Doctoral College and Researcher Development Programme team, to support doctoral researchers with their careers – exploring and deciding which career paths to follow; recognising and enhancing employability skills; making effective applications and succeeding at interviews

 +44 (0)1483 689001